gertst/node-red-contrib-velbus/README.md

 # node-red-contrib-velbus

 This is a custom Node Red plugin to connect the Velleman Velbus home automation system to Node Red.
+IT'S STILL UN UNFINISHED VERSION!

 It requires a serial (USB) connection from Velbus to the computer where Node Red is running.